OmarKhalil10/Webstack-Portfolio-Project/README.md

 - [ ] store your users related files to Google Cloud Storage bucket and interact with it using APIs
 - [ ] create admin page that can be accessed via the website and used to edit website content
 - [ ] choose an Email Marketing Platform to interact with subscribers with latest website related updates
+- [ ] work on improving our model algorithm to make better predictions and help in prevention of diseases.